Green Your Bottom Line in Food and Beverage Businesses

-Companies that manufacture or process food and beverages are increasingly important to the economy of Massachusetts.
-While size, market, and product type vary, they all use and pay for energy, water, chemicals (cleaning products or others), and waste management.
-They also share an interest in reducing and/or avoiding costs so they can sustain and expand business while ensuring their products are safe for consumption.
-This sector has untapped opportunities to prevent pollution by increasing energy efficiency, renewable energy use, water efficiency, and reducing waste and the use of toxics.
+Companies that manufacture or process food and beverages are increasingly important to the New England economy.
+While products and facility size vary, they all use and pay for energy, water, chemicals (cleaning products or others) and waste management.
+Reducing these costs can help to sustain and expand a business, while ensuring that your products are safe for consumption.

 - Increase energy efficiency